Gnoxter/devcat/README.md

 ## BUILDING
 The module needs the kernel headers at the default location.
 By default it doesn't SIGSTOPs random processes this can by enabled by defining the LIVING_DANGEROUSLY macro.

 	make LIVING_DANGEROUSLY=1

-Processes that have been knocked over by the cat can be revieved by sending them SIGCONT:
+Processes that have been knocked over by the cat can be revived by sending them a SIGCONT:

 	kill -SIGCONT $pid